 CANCELLATION POLICY Race entry fees are non-refundable for any reason including injury, pregnancy, schedule changes or family emergencies.
 Sorry, no exceptions.
 This means once the IMT Des Moines Marathon (IMT DMM) has received the athlete’s race entry, the race will not issue a refund if the athlete cannot participate on race day.
 Refunds will not be issued if the event is cancelled because of weather, natural disaster or other unforeseen circumstances.
 This policy was acknowledged in Step 2 of the IMT DMM athlete race registration process.

-TRANSFER POLICY Athletes may not give or sell their race number/bib to anyone else, nor can they defer their race entry to a future event.
+TRANSFER POLICY Athletes may not give or sell their race number/bib to anyone else.
 The only authorized way to transfer a race registration fee from one athlete to another is for the registered athlete to find someone else who will participate in the same race division on the same day.
-The athlete for whom the race registration is being transferred to will have to pay a one time transfer fee to assume the original athlete’s race registration and will be given the opportunity to update the prior athlete race registration information to reflect themselves.
+The athlete for whom the race registration is being transferred to will have to pay a one time processing fee to assume the original athlete’s race registration and will be given the opportunity to update the prior athlete race registration information to reflect themselves.

 MINIMUM AGE Any participant under the age of 18 must have a parent or guardian register them for the event they seek to participate in.
 The parent or guardian is also strongly encouraged to register them self and participate with the under age participant in the event they are participating in.
 A waiver must be signed by legal guardian of the participant who is under the age of 18 in the event they are participating in.
 The minimum age for participation in any event is five (5) years old, excluding the kids run activities.
 Adults who are participating in events such as the 5-Mile run stroller division or the 1-Mile walk must sign a waiver on behalf of themselves and the child under age five participating with them and will be considered as one registration, not two.